TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 ## XML-Based communication
 TorXakis is capable of XML-based communication with SUT's.
 We don't have an SUT which does that but TorXakis can help us there, too: TorXakis can also act as a simulator which behaves based on a model.
-Let's [define another connection](CnectDefs) and a simulator, both of which use XML-based communication.
+Let's [define another connection][6] and a simulator, both of which use XML-based communication.
 ```
 CNECTDEF  Xut ::=
     CLIENTSOCK